drift-labs/v2-teacher/source/index.html.md

 A more indepth explanation of vaults can be found on the [wiki](https://github.com/drift-labs/drift-vaults/wiki).

-There is also an intuitive vault manager page to help with vault creation [here](https://vaults-ui-template.vercel.app/vault-manager/create-vault).

 ## Vault cli
 Anyone can setup their own vault with desired configuration.